tryton/trytond/doc/topics/views/index.rst

     * ``colors``: A PySON string that will be evaluated for each record.
 A string containing the name of the color will be returned.

-    * ``fill``: A boolean to specify if the last column must fill the remaining free space in the view.

     * ``keyword_open``: A boolean to specify if the client should look for a tree_open action on double click instead of switching view.